KASTAZWA_:

 sur/la/route: Turkey_2311

 The second time I went to Turkey after exactly one year from the first time, it was because I felt I needed to finish that journey, discovering also the eastern side of the country, the more remote one, the one culturally and geographically closer to Asia than Europe, where sometimes I had to struggle in order to be understood, because english over there is not widely spoken.
-After having seen the cosmopolitan, modern, huge, international and sometimes intimidating size of Istanbul and the charming, quiet and colourful Safranbolu (the name comes from Saffron, since the city was an important trading place, especially for saffron trade), what was on my list this time was the capital city Ankara, the beautiful desertic area of Kapadokya, the very eastern city of Kars and the ancient ruin of Ani, on the border with Armenia.
+After having seen the cosmopolitan, modern, huge, international and sometimes intimidating size of Istanbul and the charming, quiet and colourful Safranbolu (the name comes from Saffron, since the city was an important trading place, especially for saffron trade), what was on my list this time was the capital city Ankara, the beautiful desertic area of Cappadocia, the very eastern city of Kars and the ancient ruin of Ani, on the border with Armenia.

 turkey_2